-Phase I orthodontic treatment, or “Early Treatment,” is often recommended to patients ages 7-10 who will benefit from beginning orthodontic treatment prior to the loss of all their primary teeth.
+Phase I orthodontic treatment or “early treatment” is often recommended for patients ages 7-10 who will benefit from beginning orthodontic treatment prior to the loss of all their primary teeth.

 Should all children have Phase I orthodontic treatment?

-No. Phase I treatment is recommended for children who have moderate to severe bite problems, such as “cross-bite” (the upper teeth fitting on the inside of the lower teeth), an underbite or an open bite.
-It may also be recommended for severely malaligned, or crowded teeth.
+No, not all children.
+Phase I treatment is recommended for children who have moderate to severe bite problems, such as cross-bite (some of the upper teeth fitting on the inside of the lower teeth), an underbite, or an open bite.
+It may also be recommended for severely malaligned or crowded teeth.

-The goal of first phase treatment is to develop the jaw size to accommodate all the permanent teeth and relate the upper and lower jaws to each other.
+An orthodontist’s goal with phase I treatment is to develop the jaw size to accommodate all the permanent teeth and relate the upper and lower jaws to each other.